Reem-lab/Bankist-website/README.md

 # UNICEF'S ANNUAL HUMAN SUPPORT CONFERENCE

-> .This project is a Bankist website build with HTML&css , Html5 &css5, JavaScript .
+> .This project is a Bankist website For banking works and credits and Show to you Types of loan and So on and you can open an account from this website. 💵

 <img src="img/Capture.PNG" width="100%" />